wenyuwen00/PhotoGallery/README.md

 ## PhotoGallery
 Share photos on Pinterest by map view.

-This is a project created in Mobile Development class.
+This is an Android app project created in Mobile Development class.
 Test cases are create by Dr.K in Virginia Tech.

 # Features